2 ways to manage user permissions in SharePoint Online quickly

 3. Enter the names or e-mail addresses of the users you want to add will appear in the dialogue box.

-4. You’ll also be able to set permissions levels when sending the invite.
+4. You can also set SharePoint permissions levels when sending the invite.

 5. Once done, click on Share, and the invite will be sent.